MKutka/100daysofcode/README.md

 There is a group of people who are actively working on this course.
 If you want to join us visit: https://artofneteng.com/iaatj and let us know in the #100daysofcode channel.

+Code will be stored in the source_code -> day0xx directories